 At the end of the day, tea is nothing more leaves in water.
 Don’t take it too seriously!
 It is easy to get wrapped up in doing things the “right way”.
 Don’t be afraid to experiment and have fun.
 That is often the best way to learn.
 There are thousands of varieties and almost as many ways that you can prepare them.
 Every tea drinker has their own preferences.
 What works for me may not work well for you.
 Oversteeping your green tea might taste absolutely terrible but it will help you to make it better next time around.

 Connect and Share with Others

-Know that You Can’t Know Everything, and That’s OK
+Know that You Will Never Know Everything, and That’s OK